exercism/csharp/concepts/interfaces/about.md

 Members of an interface are public by default.

 Interfaces can contain nested types, such as `const` literals, `enums`, `delegates`, `classes` and `structs`.
-Here, the interfaces act as [namespaces][wiki-namespaces] in the same way that classes and structs do and the behaviour and syntax is identical.
+Here, the interfaces act as [namespaces][wiki-namespaces] in the same way that classes and structs do and the behavior and syntax is identical.

 By design, C# does not support multiple inheritance, but it facilitates a kind of multiple inheritance through interfaces.